thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 (/ 2 (- 3 5 (+ 1 2) -10))
 </code></pre>

 Note that delimiters such as parens must always be balanced for code to be valid.
-The previoius expression is equivalent to ‘2 / (3 - 5  - (1 + 2) - -10)’.
+The previous expression is equivalent to ‘2 / (3 - 5  - (1 + 2) - -10)’.

 Now what about those collections?
 Vectors, one type of collection, are notated with square brackets instead of parens.
 Vectors too can be nested to any depth. <code>[\$ "Hickey" -> [cat true]]</code> is a vector of four items.
 Vectors can contain a mix of different types; in this case: a character, string, macro and another vector containing a function and a boolean.
 Also note that ordering matters.